Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

 • Testing new exercises or equipment on race day

-Strengthening the bike-run transition is a major performance lever in triathlon.
+Strengthening the bike-to-run transition is a major performance lever in triathlon.
 By regularly including brick sessions, targeted muscle strengthening, and technical running work, you will turn a dreaded phase into a real competitive advantage.

-Exercise Table to Improve the Bike-Run Transition
+Exercise Table to Improve Bike-Run Transition

 Sprints after biking Neuromuscular reactivity and coordination 10 × 20 s fast End of bike session All levels

-Easy jog after long bike ride Get used to heavy legs 20 to 30 min Half / Ironman prep Advanced
+Easy jog after a long bike ride Get used to heavy legs 20 to 30 min Half / Ironman prep Advanced

 How to use this table effectively?